-5. Episcopal Church of the Nativity 208 Eustis Avenue, Huntsville, Al 208 Eustis Avenue, Huntsville, AL 35801 256-533-2455

-The current church building was erected from 1856-1859.
+5. Episcopal Church of the Nativity 208 Eustis Avenue, Huntsville, A.L.
+208 Eustis Avenue, Huntsville, AL 35801 256-533-2455 The current church building was erected from 1856-1859.
 Known as one of the finest examples of Gothic Revival Architecture in the South, the church structure has a nave and aisles lighted by windows of tracery.
 The Church received National Historic Landmark (NHL) status in 1990.

-6. Cambridge United Methodist Church 13980 Cambridge Lane, Athens, AL 35613 256-233-2862, 256-434-0502

-Established in 1818 by the Tennessee Annual Conference, Cambridge United Methodist Church's origin dates back to the early 1800s as a camp meeting site.
+6. Cambridge United Methodist Church 13980 Cambridge Lane, Athens, AL 35613 256-233-2862, 256-434-0502 Established in 1818 by the Tennessee Annual Conference, Cambridge United Methodist Church's origin dates back to the early 1800s as a camp meeting site.
 Late in the summer of 1862 the Confederate troops used the church to set up Malone Battalion, named after Captain Jim Malone.
 Late in the Civil War, Federal troops seized and damaged much of the church.
-The church was restored in 1873 and is still in use today, retaining much of its original configuration.
+The church was restored in 1873 and is still in use today, retaining

-7. First Presbyterian Church 112 South Jefferson Street, Athens, AL 35611

-Founded in 1829, the First Presbyterian Church initially shared a building, known as Union Church, with the First Baptist Church.
+7. First Presbyterian Church 112 South Jefferson Street, Athens, AL 35611 Founded in 1829, the First Presbyterian Church initially shared a building, known as Union Church, with the First Baptist Church.
 In 1852 they were able to move into their own church, but this building was seized in the Civil War, used by Jnion troops as a stable, the pews burned for firewood and the building severely abused.
 The congregation moved back in with their Baptist friends until 1895 when the "new" sanctuary was dedicated.
 Visit us at this "new" location on the courthouse quare and/or see our fascinating history at www.fpcathens.org.

-8. St. Joseph Catholic Church 1111 East College Street, Florence, AL 35630 256-764-3303

-The beginnings were simple with Mass being held at the home of Mr. Joe Beckman in 1879.
+8. St. Joseph Catholic Church 1111 East College Street, Florence, AL 35630 256-764-3303 The beginnings were simple with Mass being held at the home of Mr. Joe Beckman in 1879.
 Florence Roman Catholics established their first church here in 1898 with Gammelbert Brunner, OSB, as pastor.
 They earlier met in private homes attended by visiting priests.
 Churches in Tuscumbia and St. Florian served the Shoals at large.
 The ordinal wooden church and its school were the center of the surrounding Catholic Hill neighborhood

-9. Trinity Episcopal Church 410 North Pine Street, Florence, AL 35630 256-764-6149

-The church building was erected in 1894 after the original sanctuary located a few blocks away was destroyed by fire in 1883.
+9. Trinity Episcopal Church 410 North Pine Street, Florence, AL 35630 256-764-6149 The church building was erected in 1894 after the original sanctuary located a few blocks away was destroyed by fire in 1883.
 The bell tower houses a bell that was salvaged from the fire.
 The sanctuary and nave boast numerous memorial stained glass windows and rich beautiful woodwork throughout.
 The majestic voice of the organ is complemented by the baby grand piano in services on Sunday.

-10. First Presbyterian Church 103 N. Broad Street, Tuscumbia, AL 35674 256-383-2412 oldest Carpenter Gothic Church.
+10. First Presbyterian Church 108 N. Broad Street, Tuscumbia, AL 35674 256-383-2412 This Georgian Gothic style church is Alabama's oldest house of continuous worship.
+One of the more famous Alabamians to worship here was Helen Keller.
+This is the church where she was baptized.
+The grounds still contain the original slave gallery.

+11. St. John's Episcopal Church 300 N. Dickson Street, Tuscumbia, AL 35674 256-710-9081 Located in Tuscumbia, Alabama, this is the State's oldest Carpenter Gothic Church.
 Built in 1855, it was used by Union Soldiers to stable their horses during the War Between the States.
 The church contains original furnishings and stained glass windows.